Financial Aid Overview

 Note that students who receive a Diversity Grant should not expect it to substantially change their graduate education cost of attendance.

-Students can apply for the Diversity Grant by submitting the Meridian Scholarship and Grant Application.
-Students who are eligible for Federal Student Aid must submit a FAFSA prior to submitting the Meridian Scholarship and Grant Application.
+Students can apply for the Diversity Grant by submitting the Meridian Institutional Financial Aid Application.
+Students who are eligible for Federal Student Aid are not eligable for institutional financial aid.

 Keep in mind that outside grants and scholarships are “free sources” of financial aid that do not have to be paid back.
 You should never be asked to pay for scholarship applications.
 Please be mindful and look out for financial aid scams.